slmcevoy/gaviota-tarplant/genome-size/kmer-distribution/README.md

 * The visualization was plotted in Genomescope 2.0. (left column, below)

-* Smudgeplot v0.2.2 was used to estimate ploidy.
+* Smudgeplot v0.2.2 was used to estimate ploidy (middle and right columns, below).
 Lower and upper boundaries of the kmer frequency peaks must be selected.
 I let the script autodetect the upper boundary as this is not a critical value.
 The lower boundary proposed by the script did not capture all of the initial peaks as seen in GenomeScope, so I used Genomescope's kcov value as L in each case.
 This was based on guidance from the Smudgeplot git wiki and issue queue.
   * The publication found that in highly repetitive genomes, signal from the repeats or highly heterozygous genomes can hide signal of polyploidism.
 Our repeats are over 70%, which is high enough to fall into this case.

 ### K21